Updating Your Social Security Number With Your Employer

 When I attempted to update my SSN, my employer asked for more documents or different documents than the Form I-9 requires.
 Is this allowed?

 No. In updating your SSN, your employer may not ask for more or different documents than required by federal law.
 Doing so may be discriminatory and constitute an unfair immigration-related employment practice.
 See 8 U.S.C. § 1324b; INA § 274B; 8 C.F.R. §274A.2(b)(1)(v); Cal.
 Lab.
 Code § 1019.

 My employer has refused to allow me to update my SSN.
 What should I do?

 If you live in California, you should inform your employer of your right to update your personal information.
-Please see below for a sample letter you can provide your employer, which explains that updating one’s personal information is protected under state law.
+Please see this sample letter you can provide your employer, which explains that updating one’s personal information is protected under state law.

 My employer fired me for updating my SSN.
 What can I do?

-Under California Labor Code § 1024.6, your employer cannot fire, discriminate, retaliate, or take any adverse action against you if you update your personal information, unless the changes are directly related to the job’s skill set, qualifications, or knowledge required for the job.
+Under California Labor Code § 1024.6, your employer cannot fire, discriminate, retaliate, or take any adverse action against you if you update or try to update your personal information based on a lawful change of name, Social Security number, or federal employment authorization document.

 Some examples of prohibited conduct by employers include: